Clinically extremely vulnerable (CEV)

 If you do need to receive care in person, you can.
 Your local NHS services are well prepared and will put in measures to keep you safe.

-It is also important to look after your mental health.
+It is also really important to look after your mental health.
 Go to the Every Mind Matters website for advice and practical steps that you can take to support your wellbeing and manage your mental health during this pandemic.
-If you or someone you care for are experiencing a mental health crisis, we urge you to contact a local health professional immediately.
+If you or someone you care for are experiencing a mental health crisis, we urge you to make contact with a local health professional immediately.